kyma-project/hydroform/parallel-install/README.md

 - `StartKymaInstallation` - Starts installation.
 Prerequisites are installed first linearly, then components' installation continues in parallel.
 - `StartKymaUninstallation` - Starts uninstallation.
 Library uninstalls components first, then proceeds with prerequisites' uninstallation in reverse order.

 ## Example

-//TODO: once main.go is moved to a folder and works provide instructions how to use it
+To learn how to use the library to install Kyma on a Gardener cluster, see this [example](../parallel-install/example/example.go).